Sieboldianus/lbsnstructure-python/README.md

 Now, lbsnstructure should be available through your python path and directly link to the local git clone directory.

+## Versioning

+For the releases available, see the [tags on this repository](/../tags).
+The versioning (major.minor.patch) is automated using [python-semantic-release](https://github.com/relekang/python-semantic-release).
+Commit messages that follow the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) will be automatically interpreted, followed by version bumps if necessary.
+Examples:

 ## License

 This project is licensed under the  MIT License.